What Is a Cryptocurrency Crowdsale?

+What Is a Cryptocurrency Crowdsale?

+>

-The Legality of Tokens
+> The Legality of Tokens

-In the conventional investment world, there are rules governing who can invest in a young startup company.
+> In the conventional investment world, rules govern who can invest in a young startup company.
 Investors must be accredited, for their own protection.
 Otherwise, every uneducated, inexperienced investor would be piling their retirement savings into a venture that they were told was a sure bet, only to lose their shirts.

-Crowdsales are still a very new concept, though, with only a few companies having done them.
+> Crowdsales are still a very new concept, though, with only a few companies having done them.
 Should tokens be classified as securities, and therefore regulated?
 The position on this isn’t yet clear, and each case will probably be judged on its own merits.

-Are you buying speculatively?
+> Are you buying speculatively?
 Or are you purchasing tokens simply because you really want to use the application?
 Are you prepared to accept the loss if the service never launches?
 Never invest anything that you are not prepared to lose.